proc10n/simplified_attitude_and_orbit_simulator/README.md

-# SOAD — Simplified Orbit and Attitude Simulator
+# Simplified Orbit and Attitude Simulator

 MATLAB/Simulink 6DOF simulation of a 1U CubeSat ADCS.
 Models the full loop from orbit propagation through sensors, estimation, control, and actuation.